-Environmental reserve increases (decreases) for the fiscal years ended April 30, 2007, 2006, and 2005 amounted to approximately \$90,000, (\$3.1 million), and \$45,000, respectively.
+Environmental reserve increases (decreases) for the fiscal years ended April 30, 2008, 2007, and 2006 amounted to approximately \$29,000, \$90,000, and (\$3.1 million), respectively.
+The Rochester reserve relating to environmental testing and remediation associated with our acquisition of Thompson/Center Arms is being paid directly by the administrative agent holding the escrow (see Note 22).
+No further reserve is required on our books.

-On February 25, 2003, we sold approximately 85 acres of company-owned property in the city of Springfield, Massachusetts to the Springfield Redevelopment Authority (SRA).
+On February 25, 2003, we sold approximately 85 acres of company-owned property in the city of Springfield, Massachusetts to the Springfield Redevelopment Authority ("SRA").
 This property is excess land adjacent to our manufacturing and office facility.
 The 85 acres includes three of our five previously disclosed release areas that were identified as having soil and groundwater contamination under the MCP, specifically the South Field, West Field, and Fire Pond.
 This property was acquired by SRA as a defined "Brownfield" under the CERCLA.
 SRA, with the support of the city of Springfield, received governmental "Brownfield" grants or loans to remediate and development of the property.
 The remediation of the property was completed during the quarter ended July 31, 2005.
 Consequently, we eliminated the reserves related to the property in the fiscal year ended April 30, 2006.
-This reserve adjustment totaled approximately \$3.1 million and is included as a reduction of operating expenses.
+This reserve adjustment totaled approximately \$3.1 million and was included as a reduction of operating expenses.

 Warranty - We generally provide a lifetime warranty to the "original" purchaser of our new firearm products.
 We provide for estimated warranty obligations in the period in which we recognize the related revenue.
 We quantify and record an estimate for warranty-related costs based on our actual historical claims experience and current repair costs.
 We make adjustments to accruals as warranty claims data and historical experience warrant.
 Should we experience actual claims and repair costs that are higher than the estimated claims and repair costs used to calculate the provision, our operating results for the period or periods in which such returns or additional costs materialize would be adversely impacted.
-Warranty expense for the fiscal years ended April 30, 2007, 2006, and 2005 amounted to \$1,931,346, \$1,263,000, and \$1,539,400, respectively.
+Warranty expense for the fiscal years ended April 30, 2008, 2007, and 2006 amounted to \$1,788,279, \$1,931,346, and \$1,263,000, respectively.

-The following sets forth the change in accrued warranties in the fiscal years ended April 30, 2007, 2006 and 2005:
+The following sets forth the change in accrued warranties, a portion of which is recorded as a non-current liability, in the fiscal years ended April 30, 2008, 2007, and 2006:

-For the Years Ended April 30, 2007 2006 2005 Beginning balance \$ 1,484,350 \$ 1,639,545 \$ 1,742,917 Liability assumed in acquisition of Thompson/Center Arms (Note 2) 233,914 Warranties issued and adjustments to provisions 1,931,346 1,263,000 1,539,400 Warranty Claims (1,840,230) (1,418,195) (1,642,772) Ending balance \$ 1,809,380 \$ 1,484,350 \$ 1,639,545
+For the Years Ended April 30, 2008 2007 2006 Beginning Balance \$ 1,809,380 \$ 1,484,350 \$ 1,639,545 Liabilities assumed in acquisition of Thompson/Center Arms (Note 2) 233,914 Warranties issued and adjustments to provisions 1,873,798 1,931,346 1,263,000 Warranty claims (1,759,745) (1,840,230) (1,418,195) Ending Balance \$ 1,923,433 \$ 1,809,380 \$ 1,484,350